Meal Planning & Eating Well

 Cooking at High Altitude

-When you are hiking at altitudes above 5,000 feet and your trail food come out too watery, the most likely cause is that you didn’t allow the meal to soak long enough to absorb the water.
-Soaking longer is necessary.
-The general guide is to add 1 minute of cook (soak) time for each 1,000 feet of elevation gain above 5,000 feet.
+When you are hiking at altitudes above 5,000 feet, and your trail food comes out too watery or crunchy, the most likely cause is that you didn’t allow the meal to soak long enough to absorb the water.
+Soaking dried food longer is necessary.
+The general guide is to add 1 minute of rehydration (hot soak) time for every 1,000 feet of elevation gain above 5,000 feet.

 Tips for Cooking Backpacking Foods at High Altitude